 The differential diagnoses listed here are not exhaustive.

 The average 5-year survival rates range from 30–50%.
-However, survival rates vary greatly depending on the stage of the disease (90% with Figo I; 20% with FIGO IV).
+However, survival rates vary greatly depending on the stage of the disease.